 All these communities are represented in EUCLIPSE, and have begun to collaborate during the last two years through the CFMIP-2 project, endorsed by WGCM, GEWEX and WGNE panels.
-By building bridges between these different communities (e.g. satellite simulators to bridge the large-scale modelling and observations communities; detailed cloud diagnostics to bridge ESMs, fine-scale process models and in-situ observations; idealised simulations to bridge the large-scale climate community to the fine-scale modelling community and theoreticians; global ESM evaluations in forecast mode to link the climate and NWP communities), EUCLIPSE will be a catalyst of collaborations, and the consortium will make efforts to strengthen these collaborations beyond the project and beyond European borders (in that regard, the participation in EUCLIPSE of several coordinators of international projects will be particularly helpful).
-As such EUCLIPSE will change the very nature in which Earth System Science is pursued within Europe, as the links and connections developed through this project can be expected to be enduring.
+By building bridges between these different communities (e.g. satellite simulators to bridge the large-scale modelling and observations communities; detailed cloud diagnostics to bridge ESMs, fine-scale process models and in-situ observations; idealised simulations to bridge the large-scale climate community to the fine-scale modelling community and theoreticians; global ESM evaluations in forecast mode to link the climate and NWP communities), EUCLIPSE will be a catalyst of collaborations, and the consortium will make efforts to strengthen these collaborations beyond the project and beyond European borders (in that regard, the participation in EUCLIPSE will change the very nature in which Earth System Science is pursued within Europe, as the links and connections developed through this project can be expected to be enduring.